2016 North Carolina judicial elections: Candidates

-Court of Appeals (Geer seat)
+Court of Appeals (Seat 15)

 Judge Martha Geer announced on March 16, 2016, that she would resign to return to private practice.
 Consequently, the seat was on the November 2016 ballot.
 Because of the timing of Geer's resignation, there would be no primary election.
 In the interim, Gov. Pat McCrory appointed Chief District Court Judge Wendy Enochs to fill the seat.

 Hunter Murphy, a Republican who ran for a Court of Appeals seat in 2014, declared his candidacy on March 17, 2016.
 Murphy is a trial attorney in Waynesville and was endorsed by retired North Carolina Supreme Court Justice Robert (Bob) Orr, the North Carolina Troopers Association and the North Carolina Fraternal Order of Police.

 Wake County District Court Judge Margaret Eagles, a Democrat, was also a candidate for the seat, and was endorsed by Judge Geer, former Chief Justice Burley Mitchell, and the NC Police Benevolent Association.

 Forsyth County-based attorney Donald R. Buie, not affiliated with any party, was also a candidate for this seat.